ByAUJay

 Limitations of Conventional PoR Methods

-- Opaque Audits: Often rely on third-party audits, which can be biased or manipulated.
+- Opaque Audits: These usually depend on third-party inspections, which can sometimes be biased or even tampered with.

-- Lack of Real-Time Data: Traditional audits are periodic, leaving gaps in transparency.
+- Lack of Real-Time Data: Standard audits happen at intervals, creating some holes in transparency.

-- Off-Chain Data Challenges: Off-chain balances are difficult to verify on-chain without trusted intermediaries.
+- Off-Chain Data Challenges: It’s tough to confirm off-chain balances on-chain without some trusted middlemen.

 Advantages of Oracle-Based PoR

-- Automated & Programmable: Smart contracts can automatically verify and display reserve status.
+- Automated & Programmable: Smart contracts can automatically check and show you the reserve status without any manual hassle.

 Technical Architecture of Oracle-Driven PoR Systems